kunlei/klian-site-hugo/content/page/book-list.md

 24. Get out of your own way (reading)
 25. Tiny Habits by BJ Fogg
 26. Atomic Habits by James Clear
-27. The deficit myth by Stephanie Kelton (reading)
+27. The deficit myth by Stephanie Kelton
 28. Rich dad poor dad
+29. You are a badass by Jen Sincero (reading)

 ### 2019